isaacew/isaacew.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher with the Control Science Center of Excellence, Aerospace Systems Directorate, Air Force Research Laboratory.
+I am a researcher with the Control Science Center, Aerospace Systems Directorate, Air Force Research Laboratory.
 I hold a B.S. from Ohio State (2012) and an M.S. from Georgia Institute of Technology (2016) both in Aerospace Engineering.
 In 2011 I received the Department of Defense SMART Scholarship.
 Then in 2014 I received SMART again to pursue my M.S.